jyanqa/SpotifyMusic/README.md

 ## Spotify Dataset Analysis

 This is a project of Python Advanced MultiVariate Stats Lab.

+<br/> The project aims to use Python Modular Structure and apply understanding of Maximum Likelihood Estimation, Boostrap resampling method, Regression and Clustering on analysing the dataset.
 <br/>
 <br/>
 The data contained in `data.csv.zip` represents various features from songs